 Item [1] of the Schedule to the draft variation would insert a new entry, in alphabetical order, into column 1 of the table to subsection S18-9(3) of the Code.
 The new entry consists of the following enzyme:

-'Subtilisin, protein engineered variant, (EC 3.4.21.62) sourced from Bacillus subtilis containing the gene for subtilisin from Bacillus clausii.
+'Lipase, triacylglycerol, protein engineered variant, (EC 3.1.1.3) sourced from Trichoderma reesei containing the lipase, triacylglycerol gene from Thermomyces lanuginosus.'

-The permitted technological purpose for this enzyme would be prescribed in column 2 of the table
+The permitted technological purpose for this enzyme would be prescribed in column 2 of the table.
+The prescribed purpose would be 'For use in the manufacture of bakery and other cereal-based products.